PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 0.125

-In this case, our choice of which half of the dataset is used for training and which half for testing was completely arbitrary, hence we also estimate the transfer error after swapping the roles:
+In this case, our choice of which half of the dataset is used for training and which half for testing was completely arbitrary, hence we could also estimate the transfer error after swapping the roles:

 >>> clf.train(ds_split1)
 >>> err = clf(ds_split2)